sleepjie/Valanar/Valanar Superdocument.md

 Powers cold-burn furnaces, airborne engines, and heat-resistant lubricants.
 #### Charciron

-#### Mindust
+#### Lith Dust
 This psychoactive mineral-spore compound emerges only under an extremely rare confluence of environmental and temporal factors unique to the shifting dunes of the Dry Sea.
 Believed to be a trace remnant of Yom Osiris Neba’al’s passage through the sands centuries ago after his friction-carved breathfields left behind pockets of condensed psychic resonance that surface only when the desert slumbers.

 The substance itself appears as fine powder, amber-gold when inert, and a deep copper-burnt red when activated through heat or saliva.
 Upon ingestion, users experience psionic dilation: a temporary expansion of sensory processing and empathic perception.
 The Psilophytes of the Dry Sea describe this phenomenon as Hado attunement; they claim the spice allows one to listen to ancestral echoes embedded in sand, blood and memory.
 For just about anyone else, however, its risk is profound, especially outside of its uses in ritual context, and has been linked to countless cases of paralysis, psychogenic seizures and permanent identity loss throughout history.
 ##### Harvesting
-Mindust only rises when the sand is utterly still, which typically occurs for only a few hours every lunar cycle, and only along specific migratory dune belts whose movement aligns with deep mineral strata.
+Lith Dust only rises when the sand is utterly still, which typically occurs for only a few hours every lunar cycle, and only along specific migratory dune belts whose movement aligns with deep mineral strata.
 Even when these conditions are met, mindust doesn’t lie in veins or pods; it seeps upwards through microfractures in the sand crust, appearing as faint copper shimmer across the topmost grain.
 This top layer must be skimmed with hand-forged obsidian combs, which scatter static charge and allow the Mindust to settle into glass-thread sieves.

 Once collected, it must be sealed within double-walled glass vials or urns lined with desert wax as  exposure to air beyond a few hours causes the psychoactive compounds to lose their potency.
 Most harvest attempts by the unprepared will fail and on average only a few grams are ever recovered in a successful outing simply as a consequence of both the difficulty in harvesting and the dangers involved; many who attempt the rite unaided suffer fugue states and hallucinations at best or full psychic breakdown at worst as a consequence of overexposure to the substance temporarily lingering in the air.

+#### Waking Wood
+Wood carved from a Waking Tree, the ancient species of tree originating from the Waking Wood in Morrowsea.
+Saplings and acorns were brought over and replanted in the Lost Lands.

+Typically ashen grey and textured with many layers of grooves and strange wood grain patterns.
 # Magic

 ## The Essences